sigmf/sigmf-python/docs/source/usage.rst

    $ coverage run

-Run coverage on multiple python versions:
+Run tests within a temporary environment:

 .. code-block:: console

    $ tox run

-Other tools developers may want to use:
+Tools developers may want to use:

 .. code-block:: console